TaitoUnited/full-stack-template/DEVELOPMENT.md

 ### Upgrading to the latest version of the project template

 Run `taito project upgrade`.
 The command copies the latest versions of reusable Helm charts, terraform templates and CI/CD scripts to your project folder, and also this README.md file.
 You should not make project specific modifications to them as they are designed to be reusable and easily configurable for various needs.
 Improve the originals instead, and then upgrade.

+### Without Taito CLI

+You can use this template also without Taito CLI.

+**Local development:**

+    npm install              # Install a minimal set of libraries on host npm run install-dev      # Install more libraries on host (for editor autocompletion/linting) docker-compose up        # Start the application
+    npm run sqitch (TODO)    # Run database migrations (requires Sqitch installed on host) -> http://localhost:9999 # Open the application on browser (the port is defined in docker-compose.yaml)

+    psql / mysql ...         # Use psql or mysql to operate your database (requires psql/mysql installed on host)
+                             # DB port and credentials are defined in docker-compose.yaml
+                             # Example local development data is located in 'database/data/local.sql'
+    npm run ...              # Use npm to run npm scripts ('npm run' shows all the scripts) docker-compose ...       # Use docker-compose to operate your application docker ...               # Use docker to operate your containers

+**Testing:**

+Testing personnel may run Cypress against any remote environment without Taito CLI or docker.
+See `client/test/README.md` for more instructions.

+**Environments and CI/CD:**

+Taito CLI supports various infrastructures and technologies out-of-the-box, and you can also extend it by writing custom plugins.
+If you for some reason want to setup the application environments or run CI/CD steps without Taito CLI, you can write the scripts yourself by using the environment variable values defined in `taito-config.sh`.

+Creating an environment:

+* Use Terraform to create an environment, if your application requires some application specific external resources like storage buckets.
+Terraform scripts are located at `scripts/terraform/`.
+Note that the scripts assume that a cloud provider project defined by `taito_resource_namespace` and `taito_resource_namespace_id` already exists and Terraform is allowed to create resources for that project.
+* Create a relational database (or databases) for an environment e.g. by using cloud provider web UI.
+See `db_*` settings in `taito-config.sh` for database definitions.
+Create two user accounts for the database: `SERVER_TEMPLATE_ENV` for deploying the database migrations (broad user rights) and `SERVER_TEMPLATE_ENV_app` for the application (concise user rights).
+Configure also database extensions if required by the application (see `database/db.sql`).
+* Set Kubernetes secret values with `kubectl`.
+The secrets are defined by `taito_secrets` in `taito-config.sh`, and they are referenced in `scripts/helm*.yaml` files.

+Deploying the application:

+* Build all container images with [Docker](https://www.docker.com/) and push them to a Docker image registry.
+* Deploy database migrations with [Sqitch](http://sqitch.org/).
+Sqitch scripts are located in `database/`.
+* Deploy application to Kubernetes with [Helm](https://helm.sh/).
+Helm templates are located in `scripts/helm/` and environment specific values are located in `scripts/helm*.yaml`.
+Note that Helm does not support environment variables in value yaml files (this feature is implemented in the Taito CLI Helm plugin).
+Therefore you need to create a separate `scripts/heml-ENV.yaml` file for each environment and use hardcoded values in each.
+* Optional: Run automatic integration and e2e tests
+* Optional: Revert migrations and deployment if some of the tests fail.
+* Optional: Generate documentation and other artifacts, and publish them
+* Optional: Make a production release with semantic-release (see `package.json`)